 The agencies are open to other areas of potential cooperation, including areas of cooperation based on input from stakeholders.
 If the agencies agree, additional work areas may be pursued, and the Governance structure may be modified if necessary.

-The lead authorities responsible for this Regulatory Partnership Statement are at the Assistant Deputy Minister level, Environment Canada, and the Assistant Administrator for EPA's Office of Chemical Safety and Pollution Prevention.
+The lead authorities responsible for this Regulatory Partnership Statement are at the Assistant Deputy Minister level, Environment and Climate Change Canada, and the Assistant Administrator for EPA's Office of Chemical Safety and Pollution Prevention.
 For EPA, the Assistant Administrator will delegate much of the responsibilities of this RPS to the Deputy Director of EPA’s Office of Pollution Prevention and Toxics.
-For EC, the Assistant Deputy Minister will delegate much of responsibilities for this RPS to the Director General of Environment Canada’s Science and Risk Assessment Directorate, senior Health Canada representative as appropriate.
+For ECCC, the Assistant Deputy Minister will delegate much of responsibilities for this RPS to the Director General of Environment and Climate Change Canada’s Science and Risk Assessment Directorate, senior Health Canada representative as appropriate.
 Both lead authorities, however, will continue to provide overall direction in this area.
 A lead authorities meeting will be held annually to discuss the overall scope of cooperation between the three agencies, including the progress of ongoing work plans, and short, medium and long term bilateral and multilateral priorities.
 Key stakeholders from each jurisdiction will be invited to attend a portion of periodic governance meetings dedicated to discussion with the departmental leads on medium- and long-term alignment opportunities.

-Directors in Environment Canada’s Science and Risk Assessment Directorate, Health Canada’s Safe Environments Directorate and EPA’s Office of Pollution Prevention and Toxics, who are implicated in current and potential areas of work, will meet regularly to review progress of ongoing work plans and to develop new ones.
+Directors in Environment and Climate Change Canada’s Science and Risk Assessment Directorate, Health Canada’s Safe Environments Directorate and EPA’s Office of Pollution Prevention and Toxics, who are implicated in current and potential areas of work, will meet regularly to review progress of ongoing work plans and to develop new ones.
 Based on priorities identified by lead authorities, work plans will be a product of mutual agreement between the regulatory partners, and will focus on tangible benefits for regulators and stakeholders.
 Work plans will be informed by emerging issues and stakeholder input and priorities and can be adjusted throughout the year, as new challenges or priorities arise.
 Work plans may contain both internal government-to-government activities and activities involving stakeholders.

-Environment Canada, Health Canada, and EPA are committed to the continuation and strengthening of on-going collaboration with stakeholders under this new phase of RCC.
+Environment and Climate Change Canada, Health Canada, and EPA are committed to the continuation and strengthening of on-going collaboration with stakeholders under this new phase of RCC.
 Stakeholders will have regular opportunities to engage on RCC initiatives during targeted stakeholder meetings, teleconferences and webinars for both priority setting and workplan development.
 Stakeholders will be asked to organize themselves bi-nationally and identify regulatory challenges and opportunities to the degree possible.